superduper/BrightnessMenulet/README.rst

 Brightness Menulet
 ==================

-This tool only works on pre OSX 10.09.
+This tool works up to OSX 0.11.
 In 10.10+ I2C tools are not able to detect monitor buses for communication.
-I won't be updating this until I2C is fixed or I can find a work arround.
+The main API calls for DDC communication is deprecated so this project could be obselete if Apple removes CGDisplayIOServicePort.

 Allows you to control monitor brigthness via menu in status bar.